G-NT3806KSJP

 12.12.
 Sometimes this kind of line ending indicates a syllabic line, but these lines are not equal in syllable count.

 12.13.
-Ending lines on words like “the,” “of,” “to,” directs us to the instability of even seemingly minor things, like the poetic norm, often given in a classroom, of ending on an “important” word.
+Ending lines on words like “the,” “of,” “to,” directs me to notice the instability of even seemingly minor things, like the poetic norm, often given in a classroom, of ending a line on an “important” word.
 In The Art of the Poetic Line, James Longenbach writes about the distinction between lines that “annotate” the sentence and lines that participate in grammar.
 By “annotate”, Longenbach means lines that break in places where grammar does not—against the construction of thought that takes place in the forms of phrase, clause, sentence.

 12.14.
 Spahr's poem is made of lines that “annotate,” in Longenbach's words, the sentences that make it up.
 The sentences are sometimes long, sometimes short; sometimes simple, sometimes complex—but punctuated stops rarely coincide with the line breaks.
 There are just eight places where a comma, period, or question mark ends a line, in a poem of about 150 lines.